mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ### 3.1 General Configuration {#general-configuration}

+The following steps are required to let a Mendix app integrate with a PgVector knowledge base:

 1. Add the module role **PgVectorKnowledgeBase.Administrator** to your Administrator user role in the security settings of your app.
 Optionally, map **GenAICommons.User** to any user roles that need read access directly on retrieved entities.
 2. Add the **DatabaseConfiguration_Overview** page (**USE_ME > Configuration**) to your navigation, or add the **Snippet_DatabaseConfigurations** to a page that is already part of your navigation.
 3. Set up your database configurations at runtime.
 For more information, see the [Configuring the Database Connection Details](/appstore/modules/genai/pgvector-setup/#configure-database-connection) section in *Setting up a Vector Database*.

+Note: It is possible to have multiple knowledge bases in the same database in parallel by providing different knowledge base names in combination with the same [DatabaseConfiguration](#databaseconfiguration-entity).

 ### 3.2 General Operations {#general-operations-configuration}

 After following the general setup above, you are all set to use the microflows and Java actions in the **USE_ME > Operations** folder in your logic.
 Currently, ten operations (microflows and java actions) are exposed as microflow actions under the **PgVector Knowledge Base Operations** category in the **Toolbox** in Mendix Studio Pro.
 These can be split into three categories, corresponding to the main functionalities: managing data chunks in the knowledge base (for example, [(re)populate](#repopulate-knowledge-base)), finding relevant data chunks in an existing knowledge base (for example, [retrieve](#retrieve)), deleting chunk data or a whole knowledge base (for exapmle, [Delete Knowledge Base](#delete-knowledge-base)).
 In many occasions, metadata in a [MetadataCollection](/appstore/modules/genai/commons/#metadatacollection-entity) can be provided to enable additional filtering.

+Additionally, there is one activity to prepare the connection input, which is a required input for all operations, under **USE_ME > Connection**, and exposed separately in the toolbox.

 #### 3.2.1 `Create PgVector Knowledge Base Connection` {#create-pgvectorconnection}

 All operations that include knowledge base interaction need the connection details to the knowledge base.
 Adhering to the GenAI Commons standard, this information is conveyed in a specialization of the GenAI Commons [Connection](/appstore/modules/genai/commons/#connection) entity, see [PgVectorKnowledgeBaseConnection](#pgvectorconnection) in this document.
-After instantiating the `PgVectorKnowledgeBaseConnection` based on custom logic and/or front-end logic, this object can be used for knowledge base operations.
+After instantiating the `PgVectorKnowledgeBaseConnection` based on custom logic and/or front-end logic, this object can be used for the actual knowledge base operations.

 ### 3.3 (Re)populate Operations {#repopulate-operations-configuration}

 In order to add data to the knowledge base, you need to have discrete pieces of information and create Knowledge Base Chunks for those.
-You can use the operations for Chunks in the [GenAI Commons module](/appstore/modules/genai/commons/).
+You can use the [operations for Chunks in the GenAI Commons module](/appstore/modules/genai/commons/#knowledgebases-embeddings).
 After you create the Knowledge Base Chunks, the resulting collection can be inserted into the knowledge base using an operation for insertion, for example the `(Re)populate Knowledge Base` operation.

 A typical pattern for populating a knowledge base is as follows:

 1. Create a new `ChunkCollection`, see [Initialize ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-create).
-2. For each knowledge item, do the following:
+2. For each knowledge item that needs to be inserted, do the following:
-    * Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) and [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/#knowledgebase-add-metadata) as many times as needed to create a collection of the necessary metadata.
+    * Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) and [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/#knowledgebase-add-metadata) as many times as needed to create a collection of the necessary metadata for the knowledge base item.
     * With both collections, use [Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) for the knowledge item.
 3. With the `ChunkCollection`, use [(Re)populate Knowledge Base](#repopulate-knowledge-base) to store the chunks.